notdefine/travel-planner-agent/README.md

 # Travel Planner Agent - Neuron V2
-This project demonstrate how to create a tour planner using [Neuron](https://docs.neuron-ai.dev) Workflow.
+This project demonstrates how to create a tour planner using [Neuron](https://docs.neuron-ai.dev) PHP framework for agentic applications.

 Stack Used: